junxit/us-congress-bills-115/bill.md

 >   - **(1)** review covered land and, if appropriate, make additional designations of geothermal leasing priority areas; and
 >   - **(2)** review each area designated as a geothermal leasing priority area under this section, and, if appropriate, remove such designation.
 > - **(e)** *Programmatic environmental impact statement*
->   - **(1)** *Initial designations* Not later than 5 years after the date of the enactment of this section, the Secretary shall prepare a supplement to any final programmatic environmental impact statement for geothermal leasing that is the most recently finalized such statement with respect to covered land designated as a geothermal leasing priority area under subsection (b).
+>   - **(1)** *Initial designations* No later than one year after the initial designation of a geothermal leasing priority area, the Secretary shall prepare a supplement to any final programmatic environmental impact statement for geothermal leasing that is the most recently finalized such statement with respect to covered land designated as a geothermal leasing priority area under subsection (b).
 >   - **(2)** *Subsequent designations* Each designation of a geothermal leasing priority area under subsection (d) shall be included in a programmatic environmental impact statement for geothermal leasing or in a supplement to such a statement.
 >   - **(3)** *Consultations* In developing any programmatic environmental impact statement for geothermal leasing or supplement to such a statement under this section, the Secretary shall consult, on an ongoing basis, with appropriate State, Tribal, and local governments, transmission infrastructure owners and operators, developers, and other appropriate entities.
 >   - **(4)** *Procedure* The Secretary may not delay issuing a permit or holding a lease sale under this Act because the supplement required under paragraph (1) has not been finalized by the Secretary.